You may have noticed the unusual choice that many men make these days to pair grey pants with brown dress shoes.

 First, consider formality and your personal tastes.
 Grey is an incredibly versatile color.
 There is an appropriate shade for every occasion.

-For example, if you dress as formally as you can without an official black-tie outfit, charcoal grey is an excellent choice.
+For example, if you aim to dress as formally as you can, charcoal grey is an excellent choice.

 Light grey, conversely, is very casual.
 You can wear it to a more casual office setting or out for a spin around the town with friends.

 In the middle, you have medium grey, which can go both ways.
 You can wear it to the office or wedding, but also for a nice dinner out.

 All the grey hues have the perfect brown out there, just waiting to be matched.
 It’s just a matter of knowing how to pair them.

 How to Match the Brown According to the Grey Shade

 Once you’ve selected your grey pants in accordance with how dressy you need your outfit to be, now it’s time to figure out your shoe selection.